Charley Crockett: 2015–2024: Independent releases

-2025: First major label deal
+2025: First major label deal, Island Records releases

 In January 2025, Crockett signed with Island Records, and released his first album via the label, Lonesome Drifter, on March 14.
 The album included 12 tracks, co-produced with Shooter Jennings, including a new version of his cover of "The Jamestown Ferry" and a cover of George Strait's "Amarillo by Morning".
-In June of 2025 Crockett would announce two additional records would be coming while on The Joe Rogan Experience; the first being a studio album Dollar a Day, which would drop August 8, 2025, and the second being a live album from his performance at the 2025 Houston Livestock Show and Rodeo on March 17, 2025, which featured over 50,000 in attendance for the performance, slated for a late 2025 or early 2026 release.
+In June 2025 Crockett would announce two additional records would be coming while on The Joe Rogan Experience; the first being a studio album Dollar a Day, which would drop August 8, 2025, and the second being a live album from his performance at the 2025 Houston Livestock Show and Rodeo on March 17, 2025, which featured over 50,000 in attendance for the performance, slated for a late 2025 or early 2026 release.
 He also announced the production of a movie he filmed in 2024 based around the $10 Cowboy album, with the film being of the same name, however, he left it up in the air as to whether it would be released or not.

 On August 19, 2025, Crockett posted on Instagram about his frustrations with the double standards of the industry, calling out the hypocrisy of many who criticized Beyoncé's attempt to jump into the genre but remained silent during the past two decades about the pop music being injected into the genre through the bro country era with artists like Morgan Wallen.
 The post went viral and quickly garnered widespread media attention from outlets like Billboard and quickly received a shot on Twitter the same day from Gavin Adcock, who called him a "cosplay cowboy".
-Crockett has yet to acknowledge the call-out publicly.
 On August 21, 2025, Crockett sent Adcock a copy of Dollar A Day as well as five dozen roses in an attempt to make amends, as they were both nearby in back-to-back nights.
 Adcock posted a response, sarcastically accepting the album and roses while falsely claiming that Crockett did not sell enough tickets and was forced to move down the street the night before.
-Crockett's show was actually rescheduled from a May date due to inclement weather, not a lack of ticket sales, as Crockett played to a sold-out concert crowd.
+Crockett's show was actually rescheduled from a May date due to inclement weather, not a lack of ticket sales, as Crockett played to a sold-out concert crowd at a larger venue than the one originally planned.
+Crockett acknowledged the "cosplay cowboy" comment through a public social media post on February 8, 2026, wherein he also addressed his feelings on the current presidential administration as well as his feelings about immigration and classism in the United States.